gerardroche/gerardroche.github.io/src/2023/06/09/sublime-text-git-open/index.md

 aside: false
 tags: sublime-text git vim neovintageous
 title: Git Open - A Sublime Text plugin
-excerpt: "Git Open is a Sublime Text plugin that provides integration for git-open, a script that allows you to open a repo website in your browser.
+description: "Git Open is a Sublime Text plugin that provides integration for git-open, a script that allows you to open a repo website in your browser.
 It supports Linux, Mac, and Windows, and supports GitHub, GitLab, and Bitbucket."
 lastUpdated: false
 ---